Skip to main content

 Does Disclosing the Concentration Actually Matter?

 CeraVe prints "10% L-Ascorbic Acid" right on the box.
 TruSkin does not disclose its Vitamin C concentration at all.
 That transparency gap matters if you care about knowing exactly what you are putting on your face.
 CeraVe's 10% sits in the clinically studied range (10-20%) where research confirms efficacy.
 TruSkin's undisclosed concentration leaves you guessing — it could be 5%, it could be 15%.
 The results suggest it is effective, but you are trusting anecdotal evidence over published data.
+We recommend starting here.

 Winner: CeraVe Vitamin C Serum